vsoljan/cloud-top-height/README.md

 Moist adiabat (pressure as function of temperature) approximation:
 $p(t) = \sum_{i=0}^{5} C_{i}(\theta_w)t^i$

-With 5th degree moist adiabat approximation and 4th degree coefficient approximation, in range of BT temperatures from -15 to -75 $\deg$C (the usual range of deep convective cloud top temperatures), maximum absolute altitude error (when compared to iterative moist adiabat calculation) is 28m.
+With 5th degree moist adiabat approximation and 4th degree coefficient approximation, in range of BT temperatures from -15 to -75 $\degree$C (the usual range of deep convective cloud top temperatures), maximum absolute altitude error (when compared to iterative moist adiabat calculation) is 28m.

 IMPORTANT NOTES: